anandgupta565/finops-certified-practitioner/README.md

 ## Overview
 * The objective of this repository is to provide an overview of the FinOps Certified Practitioner certification

+Financial Operations follows a lifecycle of activities practiced by inderviuals who follow a set of principals while leveraging certain tools.

 ## FinOps Certified Practitioner Schedule

 | Section | Time | Modules |